scripting/feedToMasto/worknotes.md

+#### 5/16/23 by DW

+Strings with emoji characters in them take up more space in a JSON file than those without.

 #### 5/14/23 by DW -- v0.6.3

 Reorg'd the code for bluesky and masto, to make them a single rountine that calls local routines.